TheTechRobo/thetechrobo.github.io/hilarious/index.md

-# Why English is hard to learn
+# Why English is hard to learn (read until the end)

 The bandage was wound around the wound.